 The hard antler chews are actual calcified antlers and I personally do not promote them for two reasons.
 One, they can possibly break teeth and lead to tooth decay and secondly, most of the nutrients at the velvet stage are no longer present at this hard bone stage.

 Is the Antler taken from Wild or Farmed Elk?

 Our Antler is removed humanely from farmed elk only.

 Does it Bother the Elk to not have their Antlers?

 While living on farms where the animals are well cared for, with plenty of everything to answer their needs, and with no predators, they are actually safer without their antlers.
+Ranched elk are usually in closer quarters than wild elk and so they are safer without their antlers in this close proximity.
 Elk naturally shed their antlers every year, we are just speeding up this process by removing them early.
 Thus, helping them to live safely and happily together as a domesticated herd.

 Dr. Lindsay Matthews, a prominent animal behaviouralist. has studied stags before and after removal of the antler.
 He confirms that those with antlers removed are far less likely to damage themselves or each other.
 He observed they maintained their usual grazing patterns among the animals with and without their antlers.
 He did not see any discernible differences in heart rates or stress levels.
 (Antler Science and Product Technology by the Antler Science and Product Technology Research Centre, Edmonton, Alberta, Canada, 2001.
 Edited by Sim, J.S., Sunwoo, H.H., Hudson, R.J., and Jean, B.T.)